Development Charges Policy

 Development Charges Policy & Model Review

-Offsite Costs funded by development charges (in Greenfield Areas) and tax lift (in Established Areas) are managed through the Development Charges Financial Cash Flow Model (Model).
-The Model calculates per hectare development charge rates and the amount of tax lift required from intensification in Established Areas, both of which are based on total amount of Offsite Costs needed to support growth in Greenfield and Established Areas.
+Offsite Costs funded by development charges are managed through the Development Charges Financial Cash Flow Model (Model).
+The Model calculates per hectare development charge rates based on total amount of Offsite Costs needed to support greenfield growth.

-A Development Charges Policy & Model Review (Review) has been initiated to address concerns with the current Model, as well as to:
+A Development Charges Policy & Model Review (Review) was recently completed to address concerns with the Model by:

-- Improve the Model’s self-sufficiency to fund Offsite Costs required to support growth
+- Improving the Model’s self-sufficiency to fund Offsite Costs required to support growth

-- Adjust assumptions and variable leveraged by the Model
+- Modifying the assumptions and variables leveraged by the Model

-- Adjust the timing and need of Offsite Costs and related projects funded by the Model based on the current pace of city growth and development
+- Adjusting the timing and need of Offsite Costs and related projects funded by the Model based on the current and forecasted pace of city growth and development

-- Explore different options for applying development charges across the city.
+- Exploring different options for applying development charges across the city

 Timeline

-August to November 2022: Audit of past development charges models and rate-setting processes
+- August to November 2022: Analyze past development charge models and rate-setting processes (complete)

-December 2022: Report to City Council to set 2023 Development Charge Rates
+- December 2022: Report to City Council to set a 2023 development charge rate (complete)

 Contact